Orthopedic Casts, Braces and Splints

 -

-Plastic Braces (MAFOs)
+Plastic braces (MAFOs)

 Increasing use is made of plastic braces.
 These devices have various names and are often called molded ankle-foot orthoses (AFOs) or molded ankle-foot orthoses (MAFOs).
 They may also be called orthotics.
 For information on ankle-foot orthotics, see CPB 0565 - Ankle Orthoses, Ankle-Foot Orthoses (AFOs), and Knee-Ankle-Foot Orthoses (KAFOs).
 Orthotics of this type should not be confused with simple, removable orthotic arch supports or shoe inserts.
 For information on foot orthotics, see CPB 0451 - Foot Orthotics.